TACC/Core-CMS/README.md

 - [Docker] ≥ v20
 - [Docker Compose] ≥ v1
-- [Python] ≥ v3.8

-A CMS project is run using [Docker] and [Docker Compose].
+A CMS project is run using Docker and Docker Compose.
 Both must be pre-installed on the system on which you will run the CMS.

 > **Note**
 > On a Mac or a Windows machine, we recommended you install